jdoleary/Spellmasons/docs/CriticalPath.md

         - Memory Leaks: call destroy() on any Graphics object you no longer need to avoid memory leaks.
         - Stress test droplets to see how many users they can support
         - Check ImmediateModeSprites for leaks
-        - Support large maps
-        - Round of wall corners so it doesn't stair step??
-            - May depend on art, but would help with optimization
         - Support huge numbers of mobs (100?
 500?
 1000?)
             - Profile and figure out where the weak points are
-        - Delete line segments that are not accessable, like the very outside walls
     - Build following
     - Make survey
     - Send out to testers